chora-io/docs/specs/token/index.md

 # Overview

-The `token` module enables the creating, minting, and sending of tokens.
+The `token` module enables the creation, issuance, and management of tokens.

 ## Contents